Islam in Uttar Pradesh: Modern history

-The net result of partition and independence in 1947 was the division of the Urdu speaking Uttar Pradesh Muslims.
+The net result of partition and independence in 1947 was the division of the Urdu-speaking Uttar Pradesh Muslims.
 It led to major social, political, and cultural changes; for example, Urdu lost its status.
 The abolishment of the zamindari system also had a profound impact on culture as these large landowners provided patronage to local artisans; this was especially true in the Awadh region.
 Muslim artisan communities persevered with the growth of specialized industries such as lock manufacturing in Aligarh.
 The Muslim peasantry in western Uttar Pradesh benefited from the Green Revolution, while those in eastern Uttar Pradesh did poorly.
 The Muslim League eventually declined, with most Muslims initially supporting the Indian National Congress.
-The post partition period saw a reduction in communal violence between Hindus and Muslims.
+The post-partition period saw a reduction in communal violence between Hindus and Muslims.
 This was also a period where Muslims were led by Ashraf leaders such as Abdul Majeed Khwaja in Aligarh and Rafi Ahmed Kidwai in Barabanki.
 However, from the late 1960s onwards, there was an increase in the number of communal riots, culminating in the destruction of the Babri Masjid in Ayodhya in December 1992.
 This period has also seen the decline of Muslim support for the Congress Party.

 From the 1990s there have been two issues confronting the Muslim community: the Mandir and Mandal.
-Mandir refers to the construction of a Hindu temple supported by the Bharatiya Janata Party in the town of Ayodhya in eastern Uttar Pradesh, on the site of Babri Mosque.
+Mandir refers to the construction of the Ram Mandir supported by the Bharatiya Janata Party in the town of Ayodhya in eastern Uttar Pradesh, on the site of Babri Masjid.
 The project was poorly received and resulted in communal violence.
 The other issue is commonly referred to as Mandal, a reference to the Mandal Commission, which was set up to consider the question of seat reservations and quotas for people to address caste discrimination.
 Among the groups identified for reservation were a number of Ajlaf communities, which led to greater assertion of Ajlaf political power and a decline in the Ashraf leadership.
 A major controversy is a demand for the Muslim community to receive reservation as a whole, which is being opposed by multiple Ajlaf communities.
 There are also demands to extend the scheduled caste status, which the Indian Constitution restricts to Hindu castes and Muslim Ajlaf groups like the Halalkhor and Lal Begi.